 - Section 1 is completed by the employer.
 It includes information about the AMA, the employer, the worker's position (PDF, 380KB), similar exposure groups (PDF, 111KB) and the health risks associated with employment.

 - Worker section is completed by the worker.
 It documents the worker's personal details as well as work and medical history information.
 Photo ID must be brought to the assessment.

 - Section 3 is completed by an examining medical officer and details clinical findings.

 - The health assessment report is completed and signed by the AMA and details fitness for duty, work restrictions and requirements for a subsequent follow-up and assessment of the worker.
 Only this section is forwarded to the employer.

 Note: The AMA only completes section 4 when all examinations and follow up investigations, including the chest X-ray examination, are complete.

 Health assessment forms

 The following health assessment forms were approved by the Chief Inspector of Coal Mines on 17 July 2020.

-- Form number CMSHR 2 – Exit assessment form version 4 (first published 1 March 2019).
-This replaces version 3 (Retirement examination form).
+- Form number CMSHR 2 – Exit assessment form version 5 (first published 10 August 2020).
+This replaces version 4.

-- Form number CMSHR 3 – Former worker assessment form version 1 (first published 1 March 2019).
+- Form number CMSHR 3 – Former worker assessment form version 2 (first published 10 August 2020) This replaces version 1.

 These forms must be used instead of the previous versions for all health assessments commencing on and after 10 August 2020.